Yloganathan/HeathAssist/README.md

 in an easy form and view the historic data in a line graph.

 * Yet to Come
-Sparate sections for nutirtion and exercise.
+Sparate sections for nutrition and exercise.

 ### Prerequisites
 * Node.js version 4.x or later